Share via

 • Act on requests (for example, Publish pending, Update pending)

-You can enable or disable Copilot extensibility for your organization by using a setting to control who can access agents in your organization.
+You can manage access to Copilot agents for your organization by using a setting to control who can access agents in your organization.

-1. Go to Integrated apps in the Microsoft 365 admin center.
+1. Go to Copilot > Settings in the Microsoft 365 admin center.

 The setting has three options:

-• All Users This is the default option and it means that all users in the organization can access agents, subject to the existing app policies and user assignments.
+• All users: This option is the default.
+It means that all users in the organization can access agents, subject to the existing app policies and user assignments.

-• No Users This option means that no users in the organization can access agents, and the external agents are disabled in the agents flyout.
-This option also hides agents from the list of Available and Deployed apps on the Integrated apps page.
+• No users: This option means that no users in the organization can access agents, and the external agents are disabled in the agents flyout.
+This option also hides agents from the list of Available and Deployed apps on the Agents page.

-• Specific Users This option lets you select specific users or groups in your organization to have access to agents.
-So while all or specific users in your organization might have permissions to install and use apps from the Available apps and Deployed apps lists, only the users or groups you select in this setting can use agents.
+• Specific users/groups: This option lets you select specific users or groups in your organization to have access to agents.
+While some users in your organization might have permissions to install and use apps from the Available apps and Deployed apps lists, only the users or groups you select in this setting can use agents.

 Note

-Once extensibility is disabled, the Microsoft pinned Visual Creator agent and entry point for Agent Builder will no longer be visible in Copilot Chat.
-Once extensibility is disabled in the tenant, it can take up to 24 hours for agents to disappear for users and for Agent Builder and Visual Creator to disappear.
+When you disable extensibility, users can't see the Microsoft pinned Visual Creator agent or the entry point for Copilot Studio (lite) in Copilot Chat.
+After you disable extensibility in the tenant, it can take up to 24 hours for agents to disappear for users and for Copilot Studio (lite) and Visual Creator to disappear.

 Important

 Developers can update the existing apps to work with Microsoft 365 Copilot.
-If the updated app was pre-approved or pre-installed by an admin, then it updates for the assigned users and starts working with Copilot.
-If a developer updates a previously blocked app to work with Microsoft 365 Copilot and then the admins make the app available to the users, then such an app also works with Copilot.
+If an admin preapproves or preinstalls the updated app, it updates for the assigned users and starts working with Copilot.
+If a developer updates a previously blocked app to work with Microsoft 365 Copilot, and then the admins make the app available to the users, the app also works with Copilot.

 Actions for agents

-The following table describes the actions you can take to manage an agent for your organization:
+The following list describes the actions you can take to manage an agent for your organization:

-Publish Make an agent available to specific users or groups.
-This means the agent is listed in the store and can be installed by those users.
+• Publish: Make an agent available to specific users or groups.
+This action lists the agent in the store and users can install it.

-Remove Remove the agent from the inventory.
-This action is applicable only for first-party or external agents.
-The agent can be re-added to the inventory by acquiring it from the store.
+• Remove: Remove the agent from the inventory.
+This action applies only to first-party or external agents.
+You can readd the agent to the inventory by acquiring it from the store.

-Block Prevent any users in the tenant from accessing the agent.
-This action ensures that the agent can't be used by anyone in the organization.
+• Block: Prevent any users in the tenant from accessing the agent.
+This action ensures that no one in the organization can use the agent.

 Publish agents

-The publishing process in the Microsoft 365 admin center for agents submitted via Copilot Studio is designed to ensure governance and quality of the custom applications.
+The Microsoft 365 admin center publishing process for agents submitted through Copilot Studio ensures governance and quality of custom applications.
 It also reduces manual work by automating the submission of manifests, freeing developers and admins from tedious tasks.
 The simplified approval process reduces the time it takes for you to approve apps, making it easier for you to manage custom applications in the Microsoft 365 admin center.

 The publishing process involves the following steps: